Early Childhood Education

 This program offers directives outlined in the Individuals with Disabilities Education Act (IDEA), specifically as it relates to educating students with special needs in the least restrictive environment possible.
 According to IDEA legislation, that means children with special needs should be educated with other typically developing children, and they should be educated in a setting as close to the regular classroom as possible.

 The program offers half-day sessions similar to preschool programs in the area.
 Attendance days are Monday, Tuesday, Wednesday and Thursday.
-Three-year-old children attend in the AM from 9 a.m. to 11:30 a.m. and four-year-old children attend afternoon classes from 12:40 p.m. to 3:10 p.m.
+The AM session is from 9 a.m to 11:30 a.m. and the PM session is from 12:40 p.m. to 3:10 p.m.
 Students must be potty-trained prior to the first day of class, and must reside within Batavia Public School District 101 boundaries.

 The BPS101 Preschool at the Early Childhood Center is a tuition-free, lottery-based system.
 Families are, however, responsible for the District’s standard registration fee.

 Information about the 2020-2021 school year will be available in November 2019.